benjilegnard/fake-mail-server/README.md

 It has since grow in a webapp for displaying received mails.

+## What ?

 ## How ?

 Just deploy the fms.war file in your favourite application server and it should work.

+## TODO

+* Use The mail template from PureCSS : http://purecss.io/layouts/email/
+* Use websockets to refresh mail list.
+* Update unread mails in favicon and page title.